home bio books news extra contact

 Chapter One

-Standing against the cold wall instead of taking a seat, Kate flicked a sliver of sawdust off her sweatshirt.
+Kate Steele leaned against the cold wall of the interrogation room and flicked a sliver of sawdust off her sweatshirt.
 She’d been putting the final touches on the old warehouse she and her friends had been renovating when her colleague in the P.D.’s office had called, and she’d headed straight here.

 “Miss Kate!”
-Arturo’s face momentarily lapsed into a relieved smile, then resumed its glare.
+Arturo Alvarez’s face momentarily lapsed into a relieved smile, then resumed its glare.
 “It’s about damned time.”

-Eyeing Kate’s dusty jeans and sweatshirt, Arturo smirked.
+Arturo scraped the metal chair against the concrete floor as he pulled it out and sat.
+Eyeing Kate’s dusty jeans and sweatshirt, he smirked.
 “Is this casual Friday?”

 “It’s my day off.”
-Kate sat in the chair facing the door.
+Kate sat in the chair opposite.
 “I came because you asked for me.”

-The teenager took the other chair.
-“I know my rights,” he said proudly.
+“I know my rights,” the teenager said proudly.

 Clearly, he didn’t.
 Arturo was entitled to a Public Defender but he didn’t get to choose which one.